uncetlab/ec2-management/README.md

 # Build and deploy the lambda functions
 Make sure your current AWS credentials are set to the account you want to deploy to.
-You then need to rename the .toml file for the evnironment you want to deploy to samconfig.toml.
+You then need to rename the .toml file for the environment you want to deploy to samconfig.toml.
 Setting the aws credentials for the RC environment is a pain so do it first then start a competely new terminal to switch to other credentials.
 ```
 mv <org.toml> samconfig.toml